l-Shane-l/h-pcre-grep/README.md

 - Building a grep clone with 70 lines of custom haskell is really satisfying and should be the base of a lot of my future projects.

+## Conclusion

+Finally this project really highlighted to me something I struggle to put into clear words. but its something that inspired my focus on haskell, and that is the speed of development that is possible through abstraction, I can see it in C++ but its even more pronounces in haskell.

+This project gives a really clear demonstration, I could have naively implemented each step of the regex and even would have thought I was making good progress because of the powerful pattern matching in haskell.
+If this was a real world case I might have ended up with a massive multi file project, however investing` time into learning about the applicative args library and then regex in haskell it thought it might be possible for me even with my limited haskell experience to build a higher kinded approach and make it way more powerful It was a 5 hour struggle to get it all working and built and I lost motivation a few times I even thought it might not be doable.
+So it was incredibly satisfying to get it working and to see it not only pass tests 4 but all remaining tests up to 15.

+I think this project marks a turning point in my confidence with haskell and the first time, I took a similar approach to what I would have done in C++ my main language, that is find a shortcut.

+Im really happy with this progress and excited to see what the next one will bring

 ## Cheat Sheet

 | Sequence               | Description                                  | Example               | Valid match                                | Invalid          |